Accounting Standard Codification (ASC) 820 (formerly known as Financial Accounting Standard (FAS) 157)

 Internal Revenue Code (IRC) 409a Valuation

 - 409A Valuation is an independent appraisal of the fair market value, done for the unlisted or private companies and startups who are willing to offer stock options to their key employees, to determine the strike price for issuing stock options.
-Such compensation is referred to as non-qualified deferred compensation as an employee earns such compensation in the current year but will receive in the future year.
+Such compensation is referred to as non-qualified deferred compensation as an employee earns such compensation in the current year but will receive it in the future year.
 IRC 409A regulates the treatment for federal income tax purposes for such non-qualified deferred compensation.

-- The valuation process is based on a comprehensive analysis of financial statements, business plans, financial projections, shareholder agreements, product descriptions and management strategic reports.
+- The valuation process is based on a comprehensive analysis of financial statements, business plans, financial projections, shareholder agreements, product descriptions, and management strategic reports.
 All the options should be granted at an exercise price equal to or higher than the fair market value.
 Employees receiving the deferred compensation benefits may incur an income tax penalty of up to 20% in the event the company issues deferred compensation below fair market value.

 Accounting Standard Codification (ASC) 805 (formerly known as Financial Accounting Standard (FAS) 141R)